GreenIron/Recoinition/README.md

 The objective here is to identify a coin based on a phone-camera picture.
 There are a few difficulties that make this challenge a little bit more complicated than bill or form identification:
 * letters and numbers are engraved and not printed, meaning that character contours and color are more complex and less reproductible
 * metal is more ductible, so marks and shape alteration are more common
-* the amount of real pictures available on the internet is scarcer
+* the amount of real pictures available on the internet is scarce
 * character orientation can vary quite significantly
 * experts expectation on the level on required level of identification.
 Check out the American Numismatic Association Coin Grading Scale to give you an idea.